Delivering Files Faster

 This can make for a very simple yet effective caching strategy:

-By default, you can cache aggressively and have your resources expire in the far future (say, a year from now).
+- By default, you can cache rather "aggressively" and have your resources expire in the far future (say, a year from now).
 This is done by marking your resources with high "max-age" values:

 Request: about_v1.js Response: Cache-Control: max-age=31536000